AASHIK-coder/ping-pong-game/README.md

 # Ping-Pong Game

-This is a simple ping-pong game implemented using FastAPI and a CLI tool.
+This is ping-pong game implemented using FastAPI and a CLI tool.
 The game consists of two servers that ping each other at regular intervals, and it can be controlled commands like pause, resume, and stop from the CLI tool.
 ## Installation

 1. Clone the repository: